Edible Insects as a Sustainable Food Alternative

 No matter how unpalatable insects might seem to you, creepy crawlies such as silkworms, caterpillars, and crickets just might be a key source of protein in your food.
 They also might be an important way to increase sustainability in the food chain.

 Why Eat Insects?

-Insects are cheap, nutritious and according to some supporters, they are “delicious.”
-There are over 2,100 edible insect species, which offers a vast array of options for preparing food items featuring insects.
-FAO states that edible insects contain very high-quality protein, amino acids, vitamins, calcium, zinc, and iron for humans.
+Insects are cheap, nutritious, and—according to some supporters—delicious.
+There are over 2,100 edible insect species, which offers a vast array of options for food dishes.
+FAO states that edible insects contain high-quality protein, amino acids, vitamins, calcium, zinc, and iron for humans.

-When you have a healthy source of protein, minerals, and other things you're looking for in your foods, a Michelin restaurant taste experience might arguably be a secondary priority.
-Consider that 100 grams of beef contains 29 grams of protein, but also 21 grams of fat.
-On the other hand, 100 grams of grasshopper contains 20 grams of protein and only 6 grams of fat.
+When you have a healthy source of protein, minerals, and other important nutrients, a Michelin restaurant taste experience might arguably be a secondary priority.
+Consider that 100 grams of beef contain 29 grams of protein, but also 21 grams of fat.
+On the other hand, 100 grams of grasshopper contain 20 grams of protein and only 6 grams of fat.

-In addition to their nutritional value, commercial insect production has a much smaller effect on the environment than more traditional sources of protein.
-Rearing conventional livestock accounts for a staggering 18 percent of total greenhouse gas emissions.
-But insect rearing releases much less greenhouse gas, methane, and ammonia than cattle and pigs, and requires less water.
+In addition to nutritional value, commercial insect production has a much smaller negative impact on the environment than traditional sources of protein.
+Rearing conventional livestock, for example, accounts for a staggering 18% of total greenhouse gas emissions.
+But insect breeding releases much less greenhouse gas, methane, and ammonia than raising cattle and pigs, and requires less water.

 History of Insect Consumption